dchege711/study_buddy/client_side_react/README.md

 :soon: Have some artwork to fill in the blank space in the login page.

+:soon: Increase the lower padding on the sidebar.
+Some tags are being left out.
+Move the 'Apply Filter' button to the navbar so that it's always accessible.

 :broken_heart: I wasn't able to add TeX support to the cards.

     * <img src="https://github.com/dchege711/study_buddy/blob/master/images/failed_to_support_latex.png" width="400px" height="400px">